sdkman/sdkman-candidates-legacy/README.md

     > db.versions.insert({"candidate" : "groovy", "version" : "2.0.7", "url" : "https://bintray.com/artifact/download/groovy/maven/groovy-binary-2.0.7.zip" });

-This will:
+This will create:

-* create a new `sdkman` database
+* a new `sdkman` database,
-* the `application` collection for app info and health check.
+* the `application` collection for app info and health check,
-* the Groovy candidate in the `candidates` collection (defaulting to version 2.0.6)
+* the Groovy candidate in the `candidates` collection (defaulting to version 2.0.6),
 * new versions 2.0.6 and 2.0.7 in the `versions` collection.

 Add any other candidates that you might require.